georgemuriithi/shale-gas-wells/README.md

 https://www.datascience-contest.com

-The Korea National Oil Corporation was interested in purchasing shale gas wells from the United States and wanted to predict their productions to select wells that maximized profit.
+The Korea National Oil Corporation is interested in purchasing shale gas wells from the United States and wants to predict their productions to select wells that maximize profit.

-A combination of **LightGBM regression** and **Exponential smoothing** was used to predict productions.
-0-1 integer programming using **Gurobi** was used for optimization to maximize profit.
-Performance evaluation was based on **sMAPE (symmetric Mean Absolute Percentage Error).** Our team had one of the best performances, having a percentage error of **25.54%,** compared to the best one of **19.49%.**
+A combination of **LightGBM regression** and **Exponential smoothing** is used to predict productions.
+0-1 integer programming using **Gurobi** is used for optimization to maximize profit.
+Performance evaluation is based on **sMAPE (symmetric Mean Absolute Percentage Error).** Our team has one of the best performances, having a percentage error of **25.54%,** compared to the best one of **19.49%.**

 ## Problem Description
 ### Data

-*Unfortunately, the train and exam datasets were confidential.
-Therefore, they were not included in this repository.*
+*Unfortunately, the train and exam datasets are confidential.
+Therefore, they are not included in this repository.*

 - **trainSet.csv** - Data of 280 shale gas wells for training models
 - **examSet.csv** - Data of 44 shale gas wells for prediction

 ### Predicting Gas Production
-The task was to predict the monthly average gas productions of 44 shale gas wells in **examSet.csv** for the next 6 months.
+The task is to predict the monthly average gas productions of 44 shale gas wells in **examSet.csv** for the next 6 months.

-Performance evaluation was based on **sMAPE (symmetric Mean Absolute Percentage Error):**
+Performance evaluation is based on **sMAPE (symmetric Mean Absolute Percentage Error):**

 <p align="center">
   <img src="https://user-images.githubusercontent.com/21691211/148675936-b3f0def1-44fa-4d76-a9b4-05bc79049fca.png">